tsheeran1/Inst-RPI-in-VirtualBox-Mac/2-Configure Virtual Machine.md

 ![Screen9](https://user-images.githubusercontent.com/26580126/33409179-00bd6cce-d548-11e7-8f31-8fa99f4ef14a.png)

 ### Do you feel accomplished?
 Yeah, well don't get too excited yet.
 All you have is an empty VM.
-In our next chapter we will actually install the operating system.
+In our next chapters we will download the operating system from RaspberryPi.org and then actually install the operating system.

 Go have a beer.